Disease & Vaccine Information

 The earliest known pneumococcal vaccines in the United States date back to 1909 in the form of heat-treated, whole-cell vaccines.
 These early vaccines remained available for use until the mid-1930s, with several of these products containing additional vaccines aimed at preventing illnesses caused by Haemophilus influenzae, Staphylococcus aureus, Klebsiella, Neisseria catarrhalis, and more.

 A third trial which involved a similar pneumococcal vaccine was reported by investigators to decrease pneumonia rates by 25 to 50 percent and death rates by 40 to 50 percent.
-Sir Almroth Knight, the primary researcher involved in the first 3 clinical trials, however, paid no attention to the strains of pneumonia used within the vaccines, making the overall effectiveness of pneumococcal vaccination difficult to determine.
+Sir Almroth Knight, the primary researcher involved in the first three clinical trials, however, didn’t document the strains of pneumonia used within the vaccines, making the overall effectiveness of pneumococcal vaccination difficult to determine.

 Sir F. Spencer Lister, a protégé of Sir Almroth Knight, expanded on Knight’s earlier work by developing a system to identify and type different strains of pneumococcal.
 Lister noted the presence of unique pneumococcal strains not found in North America and Europe.

 In 1914, Lister developed the first whole-cell pneumococcal vaccine containing three specific strains of S. pneumoniae, now known as serotypes 1, 2, and 5.
-Lister’s vaccine trials involved the administration of 3 vaccine doses given 1 week apart to miners working at 3 different South African mines.
-All 3 mines experienced a decrease in pneumococcal morbidity and mortality in the six to twelve month period of observation post-vaccination.
+Lister’s vaccine trials involved the administration of three vaccine doses given one week apart to miners working at three different South African mines.
+All three mines experienced a decrease in pneumococcal morbidity and mortality in the six to twelve-month period of observation post-vaccination.

-During the First World War, 2 U.S. military bases began pneumococcal vaccination campaigns and troops were vaccinated with a pneumococcal vaccine containing strains 1, 2, and 3.
-Vaccination was found to reduce the rates of pneumonia caused by the strains specific to the vaccine but vaccine recipients were studied for a period of only 2 to 3 months and the long-term effectiveness of the vaccine was never determined.
+During the First World War, two U.S. military bases began pneumococcal vaccination campaigns and troops were vaccinated with a pneumococcal vaccine containing strains 1, 2, and 3.
+Vaccination was found to reduce the rates of pneumonia caused by the strains specific to the vaccine but vaccine recipients were studied for a period of only two to three months and the long-term effectiveness of the vaccine was never determined.

 In 1937, a polysaccharide vaccine containing pneumococcal strain (serotype) 1 was used during a pneumonia outbreak at an adult psychiatric hospital.
 This trial reported that the vaccine significantly decreased pneumonia rates.